nirustanite/Automation_Test/README.md

 2. Enter values in unfilled places in resources/config.properties
 3. Install chrome driver and place it in driver folder.

+---

 **REPORT GENERATION**

 Used Extent Reports for report generation.

-the report will be available under ExtentReports folder.
+The report will be available under ExtentReports folder.

-[click here](http://htmlpreview.github.io/?https://github.com/nirustanite/Automation_Test/blob/master/testing/ExtentReports/ExtentReportResults.html) for sample run report